-Each comp has featured climbing for beginner, intermediate and advanced climbers, along with all the beer, soda, and pizza you can stand.
-We throw these comps, which are FREE to members and only $10 for guests, to that we can thank them for being a part of out community.
+Each comp has featured climbing for beginner, intermediate and advanced climbers, along with all the beer, soda and pizza you can stand.
+We throw these comps, which are FREE to members and only $10 for guests, so that we can thank them for being a part of our community.

 February 20th – MetalMark – Ropes

 March 20th – Diablo Rock Gym- Ropes

 June 27th – Mission Cliffs – Ropes (Finals)

 August 21st – MetalMark – Bouldering